 The Department of Energy has performed standardized testing that qualifies certain types of equipment to pass as “energy star”.
 Look for the blue label on our products while we are at your home and save on utility costs over the life of ownership.
 Click here for list of Energy Star rated equipment: www.energystar.gov

 Yes!
 We recommend to ask your neighbors and friends who they use and see what they would say.
-Often times the other guys will rush you through the decision process and you just want to see what other prices are out there.
+We know buying a new system can be stressful, so we want to help make your decision as stress-free as possible.
 We provide multiple solutions and options that represent the entire market.

-Our discounted annual maintenance plan consists of two services per year, including (1) air conditioning check prior to summer, and (2) heating system check prior to winter.
+Our annual All-Access Club consists of two service checks per year: an air conditioning check prior to summer, and a heating system check prior to winter.
 When you sign up for this affordable program, you’ll save over 20 percent on critical maintenance visits, and you’ll also become an Access Preferred Customer.
 Preferred Customers receive top priority when scheduling repairs or service appointments.
-In addition, they save 20 percent on future parts and repairs!
+In addition, they save on cleanings, parts and repairs!

-We charge an $84.95 diagnostic fee for residential properties, and a $104.95 diagnostic fee for commercial properties.
-These fees cover many quick-fixes that do not require additional parts, refrigerant, etc. If your technician needs to order a part or conduct a more major repair, he will provide you with a detailed cost estimate so you can review and approve before we begin work.
+We charge an $99 diagnostic fee.
+If your technician needs to order a part or conduct a more major repair, he will provide you with a detailed cost estimate so you can review and approve before we begin work.

 The technician may choose to waive the diagnostic fee or apply it to the cost of recommended repairs.
 Our services are extremely affordable and the last thing we want to do is short-change your safety and our quality.